moxxx73/peeko/README.md

 Install
 -------
-before compiling, edit `COMMON_PATH` to the path where you cloned the repo compile.py (formerly install.py) no longer moves the compiled binary so its up to you where it goes.
+before compiling, edit `COMMON_PATH` in main.c to the path where you cloned the repo compile.py (formerly install.py) no longer moves the compiled binary so its up to you where it goes.